jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

   (d) they also make the disclosure to another person, as long as they do so—
     (i) on a confidential basis; and
     (ii) for the purposes of seeking advice about whether or how to make a protected disclosure in accordance with this Act.
-(5) If the disclosure is or includes intelligence and security information or international relations information, this section is subject to sections 25(2), 27, and 28.
+(5) If the disclosure is or includes intelligence and security information, defence information, or international relations information, this section is subject to sections 25(2), 27, 27A, and 28.

 ### 12 Supporting information
 (1) Another discloser who discloses information in support of, or relating to, a protected disclosure is also entitled to protection under this Act if the discloser—